Tinilinsk/Tinilinsk/README.md

-# 👋 Hi, I’m Artyom
+# 👋 Hi, I’m Artiom

 - 👀 I’m interested in programming, game development, robotics, and a bit of business.
 - 🌱 Currently improving my skills in **PHP**, **PYTHON**, **MySQL**, and **JavaScript**.